Alxtexh/BCIVerification/README.md

-# BCIVerification
-# A Blockchain based Certificate Issue & verification system in Python, Ganache, Js and Solidity
+# A Blockchain based Certificate verification system in Python, Ganache, Js and Solidity

 ## Introduction